certtools/intelmq/docs/Bots.md

 * `extract_files`: Optional, boolean or list of strings.
 If it is not false, the retrieved (compressed) file or archived will be uncompressed/unpacked and the files are extracted.
 If the parameter is a list for strings, only the files matching the filenames are extracted.
 Extraction handles gziped files and both compressed and uncompressed tar-archives.
 * `http_url`: location of information resource (e.g. https://feodotracker.abuse.ch/blocklist/?download=domainblocklist)
 * `http_url_formatting`: If `True` (default `False`) `{time[format]}` will be replaced by the current time formatted by the given format.
 E.g. if the URL is `http://localhost/{time[%Y]}`, then the resulting URL is `http://localhost/2018` for the year 2018.
 Currently only the time in local timezone is available.
 Python's [Format Specification Mini-Language¶](https://docs.python.org/3/library/string.html) is used for this.
-* `ssl_ca_cert`: Optional string of path to trusted CA certicate.
-Applies only to IMAP connections, not HTTP.
-If the provided certificate is not found, the IMAP connection will fail on handshake.
-By default, no certificate is used.

 Zipped files are automatically extracted if detected.